aaronsaray/aaronsaray.com/_posts/2009-01-19-dialing-phone-numbers-from-a-webpage.markdown

 #### Dial a Phone Number

-The first number we're going to Dial is 414.555.1212.
+The first number we're going to dial is `414.555.1212`.
 From a usability point of view, you should also clearly label your link.
 The format for this link is:

     wtai://wp/mc;#########